Methodological requirements

 Ending statements

-Methodological requirements for papers of the Institute of International Relations and Political Science of Vilnius University were approved by the Council on July 3, 2015.
-(Protocol No. T-215-12) and are valid since September 1, 2015.
+The methodological guidelines for written work at the Institute of International Relations and Political Science of Vilnius University were approved by the VU TSPMI Council in August 2023 and will come into force on September 1, 2023.